-- 1. Write a function (linear, quadratic, exponential, simple rational, radical, logarithmic, and trigonometric) that describes a relationship between two quantities.★ - a.
-Determine an explicit expression, a recursive process, or steps for calculation from a context. \ - b.
-Combine standard function types using arithmetic operations. ★
+- 1. Write a function (linear, quadratic, exponential, simple rational, radical, and logarithmic) that describes a relationship between two quantities.★ - a.
+Determine an explicit expression, a recursive process, or steps for calculation from a context. \star - b.
+Combine standard function types using arithmetic operations. \star